 - Property development segment (Hong Kong/Mainland China): the development and sale of properties and interests in property development.
-Given the importance of the property development division to the Group, the Group's property development business is segregated further into two reportable segments on a geographical basis. - Property investment segment: the leasing of properties to generate rental income and to gain from the appreciation in the properties' values in the long term. - Other businesses segment: mainly includes the provision of property management services, financial investments, the provision of finance services and treasury operations.
+Given the importance of the property development division to the Group, the Group's property development business is segregated further into two reportable segments on a geographical basis. - Property investment segment: the leasing of properties to generate rental income and to gain from the appreciation in the properties' values in the long term. - Other businesses segment: mainly includes the financial investments, the provision of finance services, the provision of property management services and treasury operations.